 - Sale and purchase of motor vehicles (excluding two wheelers).

-- Time deposits exceeding Rs.50,000/= with a Bank or banking institutions.
+- Time deposits exceeding Rs.50,000/= or aggregating to more than Rs.
+5 lakh during a financial year with a Bank or banking institutions.

 - Deposits exceeding Rs.50,000/= in post office saving banks.